Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

     }
 ```

-HumanPlayerControllers are scripts attached to HumanPlayer prefabs that determine what HumanPlayerEvents are invoked when that human player performs a specific input action.
+HumanPlayerControllers determine what HumanPlayerEvents are invoked when that human player performs a specific input action.

 `HumanPlayerController.cs` represents a basic human player controller.
 This component can be found attached to the HumanPlayer prefab.
 These prefabs are instantiated as children of the HumanPlayerManager GameObject in the Persistent scene at runtime.